jvking/reddit-RL-simulator/README.md

 Reward:
 >reward: 1772

 You can edit the main function in MySimulator.py to hook up with your own agent and RL framework.
-The interface of all three text games are designed so that they share the same interface:
+The interface is designed so that you can treat this task (predicting and tracking popular discussion threads) as a black box:
 ```
 (state, actions, reward) = mySimulator.Read() # state is a list of string (state-text), actions is a list of strings (sub-actions), reward is a float
 mySimulator.Act(playerInput)                  # playerInput is a list of integers